-As part of our community engagement programme, Pride Cymru visited all four campuses to promote their #ProudToBeMe campaign during May, and to talk to staff and learners regarding volunteering opportunities.
-The College will be taking part in the Pride event in Cardiff in August for the first time this year.
-There will be a Coleg y Cymoedd stall, with volunteers from the College supporting the stall during the weekend.
+As part of our community engagement programme, Pride Cymru visited all four campuses to promote their #StillProud campaign during May, and to talk to staff and learners regarding volunteering opportunities.
+The College took part in the Pride event in Cardiff in August for the second time, with staff supporting a Coleg y Cymoedd stall throughout the weekend.